auto-tel/auto-tel/README.md

 ## Introduction

-auto-tel is a demo powered by aws.polly and RingCentral APIs. auto-tel can automatically make phone calls to target numbers, after connected, read speciafic text to target number.
+auto-tel is a demo powered by aws.polly and RingCentral APIs. auto-tel can automatically make phone calls to target numbers, after connected, read specific text to target number.

 ## Prerequisites
 - latest Chrome browser